magnusmanske/papers/README.md

 echo '0000-0001-5916-0947' | cargo run --release -- authors
 ```

-**Note** This currently requires a Toolforge database connection and does not work outside that ecosystem.

 ### `authors`

 Processes `STDIN` as author IDs (eg ORCID), one per line.
 It will update or create the respective Wikidata items.
 Example: